hashicorp/terraform-provider-aws/website/docs/d/playback_configuration.html.markdown

 ### `log_configuration`

-* `percent_enabled` - The percentage of session logs that MediaTailor sends to your Cloudwatch Logs account
+* `percent_enabled` - The percentage of session logs that MediaTailor sends to your Cloudwatch Logs account.

 ### `manifest_processing_rules`
 #### `ad_marker_passthrough`